ibexa/documentation-user/docs/getting_started/discover_ui.md

 For new dashboard you can choose layout which defines the available zones.
 Applying a layout divides the dashboard into the defined zones.
 The zones are placeholders for blocks.

-When you open Dashboard builder, layout window appears.
+When you open Dashboard Builder, layout window appears.
 Choose one from available layouts and click **Save**.

 To switch layout, click **Switch layout** button in the left side of the upper toolbar.

 ![Switch layout](img/dashboard_switch_layout_window.png)